Updated: Jul 12, 2022

 Kuroko no Basket follows the journey of Seirin's players as they attempt to become the best Japanese high school team by winning the Interhigh Championship.
 To reach their goal, they must cross pathways with several powerful teams, some of which have one of the five players with godlike abilities, whom Kuroko and Taiga make a pact to defeat.

-There is a lot of criticism surrounding Kuroko no Basket for being unrealistic and overexaggerated, but I don’t what nobody says.
+There is a lot of criticism surrounding Kuroko no Basket for being unrealistic and overexaggerated, but I don’t care what anybody says.
 This was one of the most fun sports animes I have watched to date.
 It is a great combination of action and comedy.
-For all the serious sports anime fans saying it ruins the sport with its inaccurate representation of basketball.
-If wanted authentic representation of the sport I would go watch real basketball.
+For all the serious sports fans saying "it ruins the sport with its inaccurate representation of basketball" then go watch real basketball.
+Anime is made to fun, enjoyable, eccentric and unrealistic; and Kuroko no Basket hits all the marks in that regard.
 Kuroko no Basket is dynamic and engaging with fun and charismatic characters.
 As anime produced from Production I.G. the animation is seamless and has great flow in its dramatization of their techniques.
 Alongside fantastic animation, Kuroko no Basket as has a great soundtrack to accompany the scenes.
 Overall, Kuroko no Basket is a fun anime that will have you entertained the whole way through.